TORONTO, OTTAWA, CORNWALL & ONTARIO CRIMINAL DEFENCE LAWYER

 A sentence appeal can proceed in conjunction with a conviction appeal, or independently where success on challenging conviction is unlikely because of overwhelming evidence, but the sentence imposed was harsh, excessive, and outside the range of permissible sanctions.
 A stand alone sentence appeal may require "leave" to appeal.

 Criminal sentencing is all about being appropriately within "the range" for both the offence and offender in similar cases.
 If a sentence lands outside of the range - too many days or months or years imprisonment, too high of a fine, inappropriate restitution or forfeiture orders, refusal to consider a discharge or suspended sentence or a conditional sentence, ignoring relevant personal factors like Indigenous status - you may have a successful appeal.
 A sentence appeal can make the difference between years needlessly spent in jail or tens of thousands of dollars in excessive fines or forfeiture and a "just" sentence.

 Gordon Campbell, the firm's senior barrister and managing lawyer, is author of three criminal law books and editor of a Carswell newsletter on regulatory offences, served as a Federal Crown Prosecutor, Assistant Crown Attorney, provincial offences prosecutor and legal advisor to the Ontario Provincial Police, Royal Canadian Mounted Police, Military Police Complaints Commission and municipal police services on investigations, statement taking, search and seizure, and charge drafting.
 He now advocates for private clients charged with serious federal and provincial offences at trial and on appeal up to the level of the Supreme Court of Canada.

-Karen Kernisant holds a degree in translation as well as degree in common and civil law, and is very able in her defence of clients in both French and English.
+William G. Stephenson is very able in his defence of clients in both French and English.

 The Dedicated Criminal & Regulatory Defence Website